mydf-git/pydockerfile/README.md

 ## Features

-All normal dockerfile syntax apply, but you can also use the following commands:
+All normal dockerfile syntax apply, but you can also use the following commands (case insensitive):

 ### `PIP [args]...`